fikayo-sanni/ductape-docs/docs/getting-started/accounts.md

 - **Ductape Email**
 - **Ductape Password**

 Your Ductape Email and Password are the same as those you provided during registration.
-After successfully logging in, you'll have full access to all the powerful tools and features offered by the Ductape CLI, enabling you to manage your integrations with ease.
+After successfully logging in, you'll have full access to all the powerful tools and features offered by the Ductape CLI, enabling you to manage your products with ease.

 On a successful login, you are expected to select or create a workspace, you should proceed accordingly